KNMM

 In March 2015, the then-KDEF was granted an FCC construction permit to triplex at the KSVA/KRZY transmitter site.
 The day power will be 1,500 watts and the night power will be 105 watts.
 On December 1, 2016, the station was licensed to Sangre de Cristo Broadcasting Co., Inc., which owns four stations in the Las Vegas, New Mexico area.

 1150 AM is a Regional broadcast frequency in the United States and Canada.

 FM Translator

 KNMM also airs on FM translator K271CP 102.1 with 99 watts ERP from the same site as the AM station.
 KNMM began airing on the translator in December 2017 but it has very limited reach as well as signal conflicts with KQUQ-LP broadcasting in the South Valley.

 History

-In 1976, 1150 started an all-news format as KNWZ.
+In 1976, 1150 beagan an all-news format as KNWZ.
 It featured both local news as well as news from CBS Radio.

-The station was KDRM on February 2, 1981.
+The station became KDRM on February 2, 1981.
 On March 6, 1981, the station changed its call sign to KDQQ, and on April 1, 1982, to KDEF.
 The station had aired a big band/nostalgia format throughout the 1980s and early 1990s.